Faculty & Staff Services:

 The Board of Trustees and the administration of Winthrop University require internal review and approval of new academic programs.
 This policy outlines the format, the calendar and the approval requirements for new program proposals, in addition to program modifications and offering programs at off-campus locations.

-The South Carolina Commission on Higher Education (CHE) approves new programs using the following procedures: submission of a Program Planning Summary, optional review by an advisor at CHE offices in Columbia, then submission of a Full Program Proposal.
-The Planning Summary must be approved by the CHE Advisory Committee on Academic Programs (ACAP).
+The South Carolina Commission on Higher Education (CHE) approves new programs using the following procedures: email notification to CHE of the intended program, optional review by an advisor at CHE offices in Columbia, then submission of a Full Program Proposal.
 The final proposal must be approved by ACAP, the CHE Committee on Academic Affairs and Licensing (CAAL), then the full commission.
 (All Winthrop University programs must go through the Liaison to CHE/SACS through the Office of Academic Affairs.)

 Notification to and approval from the Commission on Colleges of the Southern Association of Colleges and Schools must be received to offer degree programs at new off-campus locations or to offer degree programs at a different level than what is currently approved.

 New Programs --- Programs are offerings which lead to the conferral of a degree, courses constituting 50 percent or more of a program of study not previously approved by the Commission offered on-campus or off-site, certificates in any field or major not previously offered that total more than 18 credit hours, or the establishment of any administrative unit such as an institute or research center engaged in research, public service or instruction.
 (For full definitions, see CHE Policies and Procedures, pg 4.)